MicrosoftDocs/well-architected/well-architected/scalability/principles.md

 ## Design for horizontal scaling

 *Horizontal scaling allows for elasticity*.
 Instances are added (scale-out) or removed (scale-in) in response to changes in load.
 Scaling out can improve resiliency by building redundancy.
+Scaling in can help reduce costs by shutting down excess capacity.

 |Approach|Benefit|
 |---|---|